Paul Huntington: Yeovil Town

 On 16 July 2010 Huntington signed to Yeovil Town on a two-year contract.
 He scored his first goal for Yeovil and their 3rd in a 3–1 win over Tranmere Rovers on 11 September and made the League One Team of the Week.
 He repeated this achievement on 9 October after a 1–0 win at Rochdale.
 On 3 January 2011 he scored the only goal in a 1–0 win against Milton Keynes Dons at home and received Man of the Match.
-He won the League One Player of the Month for January, beating competition from Brighton's Elliott Bennett, Craig Dawson from Rochdale, and AFC Bournemouth's Liam Feeney to win this award which was presented by his manager Terry Skiverton.
+He won the League One Player of the Month for January, beating competition from Brighton & Hove Albion's Elliott Bennett, Craig Dawson from Rochdale, and AFC Bournemouth's Liam Feeney to win this award which was presented by his manager Terry Skiverton.
 During this month he scored three times against Sheffield Wednesday, Milton Keynes Dons, and Brentford and was part of a defence that kept four clean sheets.
 He was appointed captain of the club as Yeovil finished in 14th place, their second highest finish.
 He was runner-up in the Green and White Player of the Season Award and the Western Gazette Player of the Season Award.

 Huntington scored his first goal of the 2011/12 season in the 3–2 home defeat against Charlton Athletic on Boxing Day and followed this up with a goal in the New Year's Eve defeat against Bournemouth.
 On 22 May 2012, the club announced that he had rejected a new deal citing that he wanted to move to a club closer to his hometown.